Somerville Dog Bite Injury Lawyer

 A dog attack could cause more injury than commonly believed.
 In some cases, victims have suffered mental trauma potentially impacting their lives moving forward.
 Fortunately, the law makes it possible for victims to recover compensation for damages should they prove that the at-fault party is liable for their accident.

-Somerville Dog Bite Statute
+Somerville Statute for Dog Bite Injury Claims

 In Somerville and throughout the state, liability for a dog bite injury is primarily governed by what’s known as the “Massachusetts dog bite statute.
 The statute, found at Massachusetts General Laws Chapter 140, Section 155, sets out the manner of establishing civil liability for a dog bite injury.

-The dog bite statute adopts a strict liability theory, which is typically easier to prove than a negligence claim.
-To obtain compensation under the statute, a Somerville dog bite lawyer must demonstrate that a dog caused injury or property damage to a person.
+The dog bite statute adopts a strict liability theory, which is typically easier to prove than a negligence claim. to obtain compensation under the statute, a Somerville dog bite lawyer must demonstrate that a dog caused injury or property damage to a person.
 They must also show the person that was injured was not committing a tort, trespassing, or antagonizing the dog at the time of the bite.

 There is no requirement that the dog owner was aware of the dog’s violent nature.
 Outside of the three defenses listed in the statute, establishing these claims is straightforward.